inparlor.

 Lower cost than an agency, narrower scope.

-Freelancer fits when your bottleneck is what freelancer solves well.
+Freelance Developer fits when your bottleneck is what freelance developer solves well.
 Lower cost than an agency, narrower scope.
-Right for specific deliverables, wrong for whole programs.
-The operating reality is that single-channel work, pre-pmf startups, specific projects with tight scope is where it earns its keep, the rest of the feature surface tends to be a tie or close to one.
+Right for scoped features and gap-filling; wrong for whole-product development or any engagement where single-threaded delivery is a risk.
+The operating reality is that scoped, well-defined features where the spec is stable, filling a specific skill gap on an existing engineering team, mvps where speed and cost matter more than process or scale is where it earns its keep, the rest of the feature surface tends to be a tie or close to one.

 How we'd decide